How to reduce your food and grocery bill

 When it comes to food and groceries, a third of Aussies don’t have a budget at all.
-The average spend is a massive $300 per person per week.
+The average spend is close to $250 per person per week.
 But parents, savers, and savvy shoppers of all stripes can drop these extra dollars with good spending habits!

 Plan ahead with your meal prep

 Planning your meals in advance is one of the best ways to get greater control of your food spending.
 Knowing what your meals will be week-to-week can save you from doing multiple shops and buying unnecessary items.
 To put a dent in your weekly food spend, plan ahead and swap your home-delivered lunch with something you whip up yourself.